otagobioinformaticsspringschool/2022-obss-day4/_episodes/02-demultiplex-and-trimming.md

 The `trimmed/` subfolder has the fastq sequence files from which primers and barcode sequences have been removed.
 There is now one for each sample.
 The `fastq/` folder has the fastq sequence files files, in which each file has taken the corresponding trimmed file and run a quality filter and removed any sequences below the minimum length.
 The fasta files in the `fasta/` are from the fastq files, from which any quality information has been removed.
 The `fastq_qc` folder contains all the FastQC output, and the `{Project Name}_multiqc_report_data` folder (substitute your project name for `{Project Name}`).

 In addition to these folders, you also have a web file that is the multiQC report: `{Project Name}_multiqc_report.html`.
 Go ahead and double click on this file to open it.
+Once opened, you will see what looks like a FastQC file, but one that has the combined results for all the files.
+In the upper part of the file, there is text that says `Trust HTML`.
+Click on this to see all the figures in the graph (This is a security precaution for Jupyter).

 In the terminal, we can have a peek at some of the other files: